Energy-constrained private and quantum capacities of quantum channels: Introduction

 The main purpose of the present paper is to go beyond bosonic channels and establish a general theory of energy-constrained quantum and private communication over quantum channels, in a spirit similar to that developed in \cite{H03,H04,HS12,H12} for other communication tasks.
 We first recall some preliminary background on quantum information in infinite-dimensional, separable Hilbert spaces in Section~\ref{sec:prelims}.
-We then begin our development in Section~\ref{sec:energy-constrained-caps}\ by defining several energy-constrained communication tasks, including quantum communication with a uniform energy constraint, entanglement transmission with an average energy constraint, private communication with a uniform energy constraint, and secret key transmission with an average energy constraint.
-In Section~\ref{sec:code-conversions}, we develop several code conversions between these various communication tasks, which allow us to conclude non-trivial relations between the capacities corresponding to them.
-Section~\ref{sec:coh-info-ach}\ proves that the regularized, energy-constrained coherent information is an achievable rate for all of the tasks, whenever the energy observable satisfies the Gibbs condition of having a well defined thermal state for all temperatures (Definition~\ref{def:Gibbs-obs}) and the channel satisfies a finite output-entropy condition (Condition~\ref{cond:finite-out-entropy}).
-For degradable channels satisfying these conditions, we find in Section~\ref{sec:degradable-channels}\ that the single-letter energy-constrained coherent information is equal to all of the capacities.
-We finally apply our results to quantum Gaussian channels in Section~\ref{sec:Gaussian-results}\ and recover several results already established in the literature on Gaussian quantum information.
-In some cases, we establish new results, like the formula for private capacity in \eqref{eq:priv-cap-loss-new}.
-We conclude in Section~\ref{sec:conclusion} \ with a summary and some open questions.
+We now summarize the main contributions of our paper: \begin{itemize} \item In Section~\ref{sec:energy-constrained-caps}, we define several energy-constrained communication tasks, including quantum communication with a uniform energy constraint, entanglement transmission with an average energy constraint, private communication with a uniform energy constraint, and secret key transmission with an average energy constraint. \item In Section~\ref{sec:code-conversions}, we develop several code conversions between these various communication tasks, which allow us to conclude non-trivial relations between the capacities corresponding to them, as summarized in Section~\ref{sec:cap-imps} and Theorem~\ref{thm:cap-relations}.

+\item Section~\ref{sec:coh-info-ach}\ proves that the regularized, energy-constrained coherent information is an achievable rate for all of the tasks, whenever the energy observable satisfies the Gibbs condition of having a well defined thermal state for all temperatures (Definition~\ref{def:Gibbs-obs}) and the channel satisfies a finite output-entropy condition (Condition~\ref{cond:finite-out-entropy}).
+This result is stated as Theorem~\ref{thm:coh-info-ach}.

+\item For degradable channels satisfying the same conditions, we find in Section~\ref{sec:degradable-channels}\ that the single-letter energy-constrained coherent information is equal to all of the capacities (stated as Theorem~\ref{thm:-energy-constr-q-p-cap}).

+\item Section~\ref{sec:reg-converses} establishes a regularized converse for the energy-constrained private capacity (stated as Theorem~\ref{thm:-energy-constr-p-cap-regularized}), and it also establishes that the regularized, energy-constrained coherent information is equal to the capacity for quantum communication with a uniform energy constraint and entanglement transmission with an average energy constraint, under the same conditions on the energy observable and the channel.
+This latter result is stated as Theorem~\ref{thm:-energy-constr-q-cap-regularized}.